WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 WordPress Playground CLI is a potential replacement for the current Docker instance for testing purposes within the Wordpress Core development scope.

-You may follow along with this [video guide](https://www.youtube.com/watch?v=-O8oubXyhUg) as you work through the setup instructions below.
+You can refer to this [video guide](https://www.youtube.com/watch?v=-O8oubXyhUg) for a visual walkthrough.

-Steps instructions:
+Setup instructions:

 1. Ensure you have [WordPress Develop](https://github.com/WordPress/wordpress-develop) repository locally cloned.
 2. Using your computer's terminal, access the folder of this repository.